rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 ## Domoticz Add Hardware Traffic Light
 **IMPORTANT**
-Prior adding, set in the Domoticz Settings the option to allow new hardware.
+Prior adding, set GUI Setup > Settings > Hardware, the option to allow new hardware.
 If this option is not enabled, no new soilmoisture device is created.
-Check in the Domoticz log as error message Python script at the line where the new device is used (i.e. Domoticz.Debug("Device created: "+Devices[1].Name))
+Check the Domoticz Log as error message Python script at the line where the new device is used (i.e. Domoticz.Debug("Device created: "+Devices[1].Name))

 ## Add Hardware - Check the Domoticz Log
-After adding,ensure to check the Domoticz Log (Domoticz Web UI, select tab Setup > Log)
+After adding,ensure to check the Domoticz Log.
 Example:
 ```
 2019-05-27 09:43:31.992 Status: (Traffic Light) Started.